Rafting the Grand Canyon in 1896

 Inner Gorge of the Colorado

 Inside the inner gorge, Grapevine Rapid gave them trouble and requiring stops for some minor repairs of the Panthon.
 Once inside the lower canyon, a few minor mistakes lead to several more repairs before running the Lava Falls Rapid.
 By October 28th, they reached the turbulent cataract.
 Upon seeing the fierce whitewater Flavell wrote, “There is only one stone we must not hit, our Tomb Stone!”
-They ran Lava Falls without a hitch and after that, ran the Lava Cliff Rapid.
+They rafted Lava Falls without a hitch and after that ran Lava Cliff Rapid.

 Below Grand Canyon

 On October 30th they made it to Grand Wash Cliffs after only 65 days of being on the river.
 Moreover, it only took them 13 days to raft through the Grand Canyon itself.
 They ran all the rapids except for six.
 They were the first to run Lava Falls Rapid and many others.
 When asked by a reporter the reason for the trip, Flavell replied ”First, for the adventure; second, to see what so few people have seen; third, to hunt and trap; fourth, to examine the perpendicular walls of rock for gold”.
 Though he did not find gold or kill much wildlife, Flavell did have a wild adventure and was able to set eyes upon a place that few others had.

 George Flavell and Ramon Montez were the first river runners to run Lava Falls Rapid, the most notorious rapid in the west.
 Previous expeditions through the passage including both of Major John Wesley Powell’s expeditions as well as Robert B. Stanton’s survey for the railroad, had portaged and lined around most of the major whitewater.
-But with a homemade boat and minimal equipment, two men– George Flavell and Ramon Montez, achieved a great feat that previous explorers weren’t able to.
-Their journey paved the way for modern river runners who regularly run the mighty Lava Falls Rapid and all the others inside the Grand Canyon passage.
+But with a homemade boat and minimal equipment, two men– George Flavell and Ramon Montez, achieved a previously unattainable feat.
+Their historic journey paved the way for modern river runners who regularly run the mighty Lava Falls Rapid and others rapids of the Grand Canyon.